datapartnership/datapartnership.github.io/content/updates/introducing-the-data-partnership-hub.md

 As more data partners and contributors join the initiative and more methodologies, results and derivative works are created, feeding them back to the community - with the curation of the *Partnership* – shall create a virtuous circle where common challenges, resources and expertise are shared and improved upon.

-To achieve the goal and to give the community a home, we are introducing the **Development Data Partnership Hub**!
+To achieve the goal and to give the community a home, we are introducing the **Development Data Partnership on GitHub**!

 <img src="/updates/data-partnership-knowledge-base/data-partnership-knowledge-base-site.png" style="width:100%;"/><br>

-The **Partnership Hub** is the center of activity on GitHub where specialists, researchers, data scientists and contributors can find code examples as well as open issues, start discussions and learn from colleagues by example.
+On **GitHub**, the *Partnership* welcomes specialists, researchers, data scientists and contributors to collaborate, find code examples as well as open issues, start discussions and learn from colleagues by example.

 Another component is our content curation.
 As more and more projects join the community, you will find more examples and applications of third-party data’s potential for international development.

-It lives on GitHub and on the [documentation](http://docs.datapartnership.org).

 ## Documentation